survivejs/react-book/manuscript/08_building_kanban.md

     + 322 hidden modules
 ```

 The problem is that 1.18 MB is a lot!
-In addition our build contains bits and pieces we don't want it to contain.
+In addition, our build contains bits and pieces we don't want it to contain.

 The goal of this chapter is to set up a nice production grade build.
 There are various techniques we can apply to bring the bundle size down.
 We can also leverage browser caching.